KaratsubaLabs/container-playbooks/README.md

 services.

 so far, we have:
+- front-envoy: reverse proxy into all of our services
 - takoyaki: set up libvirt and get system ready to host the takoyaki project
 - codimd: deploy codimd (shared markdown editor)
 - gitit: deploy gitit (markdown based wiki)